 Strategy orchestrators are cross-functional teams comprised of 7–12 people that initiate the dialogue between business unit strategy leads and the corporate strategy leaders at the C-level.
 They’re often compared to the quarterback of the corporation, calling the plays the BUs make by posing 5 large-scale questions to the BU leaders that reflect company goals from the top down.
 From there, they work with BUs to determine an action plan for each group to implement in the following year.
 This is the most typical structure as approximately 45% of groups use this model.

 All four of the discussed models were represented, and each type of team leader expressed the challenges he or she face.
 Some leaders felt significant pressure to provide immediate value and to be taken seriously when CEOs position a strategy team as a cost-saving initiative — compared to bringing on a ‘Big 3’ consulting firm.
 They felt that this perception undermined the team’s offering and posed a major challenge to implementing change.

 The most empowered internal strategy groups typically consider themselves somewhat of a startup within their larger organization.
-They feel a sense of ownership to foster organic grow, to act cross-functionally and to raise the level of play in any BU they might come into contact with.
+They feel a sense of ownership to foster organic growth, to act cross-functionally, and to raise the level of play in any BU they might come into contact with.
 There are three ways to do this:

 How do these findings relate to your team?
 Where do you see yourself fitting into this?